itzafezookie/AutoPilot/README.md

 ## Usage

-Using AutoPilot is as easy as it gets:
+Using AutoPilot is simple:
-1. Open the app.
+1. Open the app on your device.
-2. Select one of the four workouts.
-3. Follow the list of exercises and use the machines.
+2. View your recommended workout (Upper Body / Core or Legs) generated from your history.
+3. Start the workout, follow the 7-lift playlist, and log your sets.
+4. Tweak your exercise list in Settings whenever you want to edit details or hibernate lifts.